 What to know before you go.

-- Effective March 5, 2010 a $3 parking fee is required for all non-Hawaii residents.
+- Effective April 2021 a $7 parking fee is required for all non-Hawaii residents.
+Check the park’s website for any updates to fees.

 - This state park is located in the Koolau Mountain range at the elevation of 1,200 feet.
 It will be chillier there than what you may have grown accustomed to at the beaches.
 You may want to bring a light jacket.